testground/infra/k8s/eks/README.md

 This means you are successfully forwarding traffic to the testground daemon from your localhost; remember that you've specified this in the `.env.toml` config file.

-6. Now you are ready to run testground tests.
-You can use the provided script `perf.sh`, or run a single command:
+6. Now you are ready to run testground tests:

 ```
 # ping-pong test